 A student may possess and use an inhaler to alleviate asthmatic symptoms, or before exercise to prevent the onset of asthmatic symptoms, and/or an epinephrine autoinjector to treat anaphylaxis at School, any School-related activity, event, or program sponsored by the School or in which the School participates, if the student has the written approval of the student's physician and, if the student is a minor, the written approval of the parent, guardian, or other person having care or charge of the student.
-Please see the School's Licensed Nurse Practitioner for what the physician's written approval shall include.
+Please see the School's Licensed Nurse Practitioner for a copy of the Inhaler Permission Form or Epinephrine Autoinjector Permission Form that must be completed.